EstebanColmenares91/EstebanColmenares91/README.md

 ------------

 I'm from Venezuela 🇻🇪.
+I'm studying the 10th quarter of Software Engineering at the university Rafael Belloso Chacin.
+I'm a person who always wants to learn new things, especially JavaScript and its ecosystem, music, and languages.
+I'm a self-taught person with a high curiosity to solve any problem.
+However, I like to discuss with people when I have doubts with any information or some error.

-I'm studying 10th quarter of Software Enginner at the university.
-I never stop learning Javascript's ecosystem and everything about front-end development.
-Also, making some apps with JS feels really nice and comfortable, always looking for good practices and a sorted code.
+Making apps with JavaScript feels nice and comfortable.
+Also, I always look for good practices and sorted code.

-I love languages so much so that I speak Spanish, English and French (still studying).
+As I wrote a few lines back, I love languages so much that I speak Spanish, English, and French but I'm looking for a new language and It could be Italian or German.🤔

+Hobbies:
+- Doing sports⚽.
+- Playing video games 🎮.
-Outside coding I love to do sports⚽, play videogames🎮, watch some anime and series.
-Also, I love music and I hope one day play the guitar.🎵🎸
+- Watch some anime and series.
+- Listen to music and I hope one day to play the guitar🎵🎸.

 ### 🌱 I’m currently learning
 ------------